ttscoff/bunch/bunch-files/variables.md

 A script line like this is executed in the order of the Bunch.
 It should appear before any usage of the variable, but can be added after other script items and will allow their execution before running.

+> If your script returns more than one line, newlines are translated to `\n` in the variable's value.
+This allows Bunch to treat it as one line, making it available for uses like string comparisons in [conditionals]({{ site.baseurl }}/docs/bunch-files/logic/#conditions).
+You can output the newlines in various ways; see the [notes on transforms](#transforms).
+{:.tip}

 See the [CodeKit example Bunch]({{ site.baseurl }}/docs/bunch-files/samplebunch/#scriptvariable) for a demonstration of this in action.